sergio-legazpi/hflav-python-library/README.md

 To install all the dependencies (including tests):
 - `pip install ".[test]"`

+Or if you want to edit the source code and see the changes instantly without installing the project (editable mode):
+- `pip install -e ".[test]"`

 And only dev dependencies:
 - `pip install .`

+Or:
+- `pip install -e ".[dev]"`

 ## Documentation